IsaacBreuer/HaYidstream/README.md

 the select itself acts as the automation

-the seleatct uses templates to set the stream url titles and artwork
+the select uses templates to set the stream url titles and artwork

 we then  uses some Helper inputs to save some info

-for cards we use auto entity cards that dynamically shows all players playing
+for cards we use auto entity cards that dynamically shows all players playing.

 custum cards I have used for this setup are all avaliable in hacs, you don't need the custom cards only if you use the card I have attached, but the core automations worked without it.